lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

   }
 }
 ```
-Print out following information about each user of they have it:
+Print out following information about each user if they have it:
 His/her 'username', 'full name' (first and last with first letter capitalized), 'email', 'city' they live in and 'country' they live in

 {% filter solution %}